Classes for Mom and Baby Around Atlanta

 First, infant classes are a great diversion from the routine of juggling baby and work, and an easy way to meet other parents with children near the same age.
 Discussing shared experiences with other parents in person sure beats logging onto baby forums on the Internet.

 Second, classes are more affordable than I thought, and most programs will let you take a trial class for free.
 Some classes require a monthly fee and can be taken up to twice a week, while in others, parents can pay for classes individually.
 The pricing and sessions all vary by program.

 And third, 6-month-old Elliot developed interaction skills, listened to singing as a step toward verbal skills, and played to hone his motor skills.

 Founded in Atlanta, Oh Baby!
 Fitness has more than 30 locations in the metro area.
 It offers classes for moms-to-be and mom and baby where mom can get fit and baby can participate.
 Classes include Mom and Baby Fitness, H2Oh Baby!, Mom & Baby Pilates, Mom & Baby Yoga, and Stroller Workout.
-Prices range from $60-$75/session or $18 a class.
-They have a really good make-up policy.
+Oh Baby!
+Fitness has a really good make-up policy.
 If you miss a class in one session, you can easily try out another class within the session.

 This locally owned gym in Sandy Springs is a newcomer to the metro Atlanta area.
 It offers Just You and Me classes for children ages 3 months and older, and a free parent-infant class, The Moving Monkeys, for ages 3 months to beginning crawlers.
 Older children can choose movement, tumbling, gymnastics and dance classes.